Women’s League Secondary School, Ogbomoso

 Located in a bustling city of over a million people, the Women’s League school provides a high level of education to help its students break out of the poverty in which they live.
 Families are asked to pay what they can; the shortfall is made up by funds raised by the Women’s League.

 David Adeniran and his wife Esther serve on the school’s board.
-He managed the purchase of materials, which were covered by NFW, and recruited local volunteers who did the work.
-Construction began in July 2010 and was successfully completed two months later.
+He managed the purchase of materials for these projects and recruited local volunteers who did the work.

 “We are strengthened and blessed by NFW’s support in providing security and protection for our students.”